parisa-mohamadi/EberryAssignmentByParisa/README.md

 - ViewModel: For managing UI-related data in a lifecycle-conscious way.
 - Coroutines: for asynchronous programming.
 - Coil: simplifies image loading from the internet.
+- Mockito: used in unit testing to create and handle mock objects.

 ## Usage
 1. Launch the app on your emulator or device.